ProcJimi/curriculum/README.md

 The repository also includes the following:

-1.  clickable URLs for selected papers and blog posts on topics including
+>   Clickable URLs for selected papers and blog posts on topics including

 -   Base SAS